- How does the lower concessional contributions cap work?

 Transitional rules apply for certain defined benefit interests that an individual held on 5 September 2006 or 12 May 2009: if an individual’s notional taxed contributions exceed the concessional cap for a financial year, they will be deemed to equal the cap for the financial year.

 Note: For members of unfunded defined benefit schemes, and members of constitutionally protected funds, super contributions and other certain amounts will now count against a fund member’s concessional contributions cap.
 Currently, such contributions do not count toward the concessional cap of fund members from these 2 types of super funds.
-The calculation of concessional contributions for members of unfunded (untaxed) schemes, and also constitutionally protected funds, differs from the calculation for funded (taxed) defined benefit schemes.
+The calculation of concessional contributions for members of unfunded (untaxed) schemes, and also for members of constitutionally protected funds, differs from the calculation for funded (taxed) defined benefit schemes.
 A different calculation method is used, although again such a calculation will ensure that if a fund member exceeds the cap, it will be deemed that the contributions equal the concessional cap.
-If you belong to such a super fund, check with your super fund about how your concessional contributions will be counted from 1 July 2017.
+If you belong to such a super fund, check with your super fund about how your concessional contributions are counted from 1 July 2017 onwards.
 Also note that the inclusion of such contributions towards your concessional cap may limit your ability to make further concessional contributions to other super fund accounts.